Sample Interview Questions and Answers

 Q: What Would You Do if You Were Asked to Do Something That You Know Will Hurt the Company?

 The answer to this interview question will vary depending on the position you are applying for.
 For lower level (entry level) roles, you will want to answer something like “I will first suggest to the manager an alternative option that I believe will be more successful, and my thoughts on the pros and cons of the request.
 Should the manager decide they would still like to go through with their plan, I will defer to their decision but also prepare additional options should that decision not pan out as expected.”
 If you are applying for a managerial role or one of greater leadership, an adequate answer would be “I would need to know about the context of the request to understand how it may help or hurt the company.
 Additional meetings may be required to discuss the details, and decide on appropriate actions.
+This is one of the toughest interview questions – to describe when you faced an ethical dilemma.

 Q: How Well Do You Handle Criticism?